Torilis arvensis

-Torilis arvensis is a species of flowering plant in the family Apiaceae known by the common names spreading hedgeparsley, tall sock-destroyer and common hedge parsley.
+Torilis arvensis is a species of flowering plant in the family Apiaceae known by the common names spreading hedge parsley, tall sock-destroyer and common hedge parsley.
 It is native to parts of Europe and it is known elsewhere, such as North America, as an introduced species and a common weed.
 It grows in many types of habitat, especially disturbed areas.
 It is an annual herb producing a slender, branching, rough-haired stem up to a meter in maximum height.
 The alternately arranged leaves are each divided into several pairs of lance-shaped leaflets up to 6 centimeters long each.
 The leaflet is divided or deeply cut into segments or teeth.
 The inflorescence is a wide open compound umbel of flower clusters on long, slender rays.
 Each flower has five petals which are unequal in size and are white with a pinkish or reddish tinge.
 Each greenish or pinkish fruit is 3 to 5 millimeters long and is coated in straight or curving prickles.